parsley42/floyd-gopherbot/terraform/README.md

 - Set gopherbot_version to a release tag (for example v2.9.0) to pin version.
 - robot_env_secret_name should contain the full .env content expected by your robot.
 - gopherbot_nobody = true installs the binary setuid nobody and starts the service as the robot user.
 Privsep is UID-only; unprivileged children retain the robot group context, so host privileges should be granted by UID rather than group membership.
 - enable_vpn = true installs WireGuard and writes NAT/firewall helper scripts.
-Floyd's privileged VPN plugin writes `/etc/wireguard/wg0.conf` from robot-scoped secrets and starts/restarts `wg-quick@wg0`.
+The robot's privileged VPN plugin writes `/etc/wireguard/wg0.conf` from robot-scoped secrets and starts/restarts `wg-quick@wg0`.
 - enable_firewall = true configures host iptables helper scripts to default-deny WireGuard and require explicit ALLOW_VPN entries.
 - enable_ssh_ingress = false means no inbound tcp/22 rule is created in GCP.